A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

 \subsection{Predictor variables}

 From the data provided by Freddie Mac, we construct several static and temporally varying predictor variables.
 The latter predictor variables are based on information available at the beginning of each year and include the age of the loan in months, the current loan-to-value ratio, and the interest rate spread.
 The current loan-to-value ratio is calculated by dividing the current unpaid principal balance by the appraised value of the property at the time of origination.
 To calculate the interest rate spread, we follow \cite{calabrese2024impacts} and subtract from the loan interest rates the average interest rate currently issued by Freddie Mac for 30-year fixed-rate mortgages.
 This average interest rate is retrieved from the Federal Reserve Bank of St. Louis\footnote{https://fred.stlouisfed.org/series/MORTGAGE30US}.
-In addition, we use year-fixed effects.
 Static predictor variables include the borrower's credit score at the time when the mortgage originated, additional financial indicators, and several characteristics about the property and the mortgage.
+These predictor variables are commonly chosen when Freddie Mac’s loan-level data set is used in the credit risk literature; see, e.g., \citet{hu2019joint} and \citet{medina2023joint}.
+In addition, we include a number of macroeconomic predictor variables at state and national levels, which vary over time and are primarily sourced from the U.S. Bureau of Economic Analysis\footnote{https://bea.gov}.
 A description of all predictor variables is provided in Table \ref{table:covariates}.
-These predictor variables are commonly chosen when Freddie Mac’s loan-level data set is used in the credit risk literature; see, e.g., \citet{hu2019joint} and \citet{medina2023joint}.
 Missing values for categorical predictor variables are imputed using the most frequent category, and numeric predictor variables are imputed using the mean.
 Summary statistics of the numeric and categorical variables are provided in Tables \ref{table:summary_numeric} and \ref{table:summary_cat}, respectively, in Appendix \ref{appendix:summary}.
 For all linear models, we additionally include an intercept term in the predictor variables $X_{ki}$.